-Number of partners
+- Number of partners

-Number of offices
+- Number of offices

 - Category (eg, corporate, national or high street)

-Main practice areas
+- Main practice areas

-Deadline for applications
+- Deadline for applications

-Identify some recent cases/deals.
+- Identify some recent cases/deals.

-What, if anything, do these cases say about the firm/organisation?
+- What do these cases say about the firm/organisation?

-What did the organisation do?
+- What did the organisation do?

 - Who were their opponents?

 Place in the profession

-Who are their competitors (eg, in practice areas or location)?
+- Who are their competitors (eg, in practice areas or location)?

-Who are their main clients?
+- Who are their main clients?

-What is the ethos or culture of the organisation?
+- What’s the ethos or culture of the organisation?

-Does it have a mission statement or guiding principle?
+- Does it have a mission statement or guiding principle?

-Are there likely to be any major changes soon (eg, looking to merge)?
+- Are there likely to be any major changes soon (eg, looking to merge)?

 The firm and you

 - What are your career prospects at the organisation?

-What are the retention rates?
+- What are the retention rates?

-Where could you go if you decided to move on after qualification?
+- Where could you go if you decided to move on after qualification?

-Have you met any employees of the organisation?
+- Have you met any employees of the organisation?

-Have you asked anyone else in the legal profession their view of the organisation?
+- Have you asked anyone else in the legal profession their view of the organisation?

 We hope this is a useful place to start.
-To perform well during the application process (and particularly at interview) you need to understand what makes this firm tick.
-Armed with information, you can also then work out what you don’t know, and ask some probing questions of the firm’s representatives.
+To perform well during the application process (and particularly at interview) you must understand what makes the firm tick and that'll require many hours of research – in various forms.